Do you have overworked employees?

 Is working long hours the norm?
 Is it OK, and even considered a point of pride, for employees to say they’re being overworked?

-Be proactive to prevent overloading your staff
+Be proactive to prevent overworked employees

 The ideal scenario would be to prevent overworking your employees in the first place.
 While this isn’t always possible, business leaders often know in advance when they may need an employee to work more – for example, when the company lands a new client or an indispensable employee leaves.